rackerlabs/canon-react/README.md

 To build a bundled file for release run `scripts/cibuild`

 ## Instructions For Including In Your Project
-`npm install canon-react` will install the canon-react module inside of the `node_modules` directory of your current directory. `npm install canon-react -g` (may need sudo) will install the canon-react module globally.
+`npm install canon-react` will install the canon-react module inside of the `node_modules` directory of your current directory. `npm install canon-react -g` will install the canon-react module globally.

 ### Using Components
 After installation you can use canon react components.